Updated: Oct 26, 2022

-Few people have had a greater impact on my life than Brené Brown, a researcher-storyteller whose books on courage, shame and vulnerability taught me the strength to start this whole suicide prevention thing in the first place.
+Few people have had a greater impact on my life than Brené Brown, a researcher-storyteller whose books on courage, shame, and vulnerability taught me the strength to start this whole suicide prevention thing in the first place.

 Vulnerability by definition is putting yourself in a position where someone could physically—or worse—emotionally harm you.
-It means being brave with your life, being authentic in the person you present to the world and putting yourself in risky situations where you might get clobbered.
+It means being brave with your life, being authentic in the person you present to the world, and putting yourself in risky situations where you might get clobbered.

 And yet, vulnerability is essential to being recklessly alive.

-Choosing to take big risks, to love deeply and be true to yourself is the only way to actually live.
+Choosing to take big risks, love deeply, and be true to yourself is the only way to actually live.
 It’s not about over-sharing your struggles, but utilizing your story to help others better understand you and themselves.
 In her Ted Talk, “The Power of Vulnerability,” Brené says about whole-hearted people:

 “They fully embraced vulnerability.
 They believed that what made them vulnerable made them beautiful.
 They didn’t talk about vulnerability being comfortable, nor did they really talk about it being excruciating…they just talked about it being necessary.
 They talked about the willingness to say, “I love you” first … the willingness to do something where there are no guarantees … the willingness to breathe through waiting for the doctor to call after your mammogram.
 They’re willing to invest in a relationship that may or may not work out.
 They thought this was fundamental.”